kalebhenrique/neo-mangal/README.md

-# neo-mangal ⚡
+# neomangal ⚡

-`neo-mangal` is an **aggressive refactor and modern reimagining** of the original [mangal](https://github.com/metafates/mangal) by **metafates**, rewritten from the ground up in Rust.
+`neomangal` is an **aggressive refactor and modern reimagining** of the original [mangal](https://github.com/metafates/mangal) by **metafates**, rewritten from the ground up in Rust.
 It pairs with [**neo-mangal-scrapers**](https://github.com/kalebhenrique/neo-mangal-scrapers) — an external Lua scraper repository — to actively maintain, revitalize, and advance the terminal manga reading and Kindle conversion experience with zero friction.

 ---